 The functions of the Audit Committee include overseeing (i) management's conduct of the Company's financial reporting process (including the development and maintenance of systems of internal accounting and financial controls); (ii) the integrity of the Company's financial statements; (iii) the Company's compliance with legal and regulatory requirements; (iv) the qualifications and independence of the Company's outside auditor; (v) the performance of the Company's internal audit function; (vi) the outside auditor's annual audit of the Company's financial statements; and (vii) the preparation of certain reports required by the rules and regulations of the Securities and Exchange Commission.
-A current copy of the Audit Committee's Charter is available on the Company's website, www.washpostco.com; a copy of such Charter will be furnished without charge to any shareholder upon written request addressed to the Treasurer of the Company at 1150 15th Street, NW, Washington, DC 20071.
+A current copy of the Audit Committee's Charter is available on the Company's website, www.ghco.com; a copy of such Charter will be furnished without charge to any shareholder upon written request addressed to the Treasurer, Graham Holdings Company at 1150 15th Street, NW, Washington, DC 20071.

-Christopher C. Davis, Thomas S. Gayner (Chairman) and G. Richard Wagoner, Jr. served on the Audit Committee in 2012.
-John L. Dotson Jr. served as a member of the Audit Committee through February 2012.
+Christopher C. Davis, Thomas S. Gayner (Chairman) and G. Richard Wagoner, Jr. served on the Audit Committee in 2013.
 The Board of Directors has determined that all members of the Audit Committee are non-employee, "financially literate," "independent" Directors within the meaning of the New York Stock Exchange listing standards.
 None of the members of the Audit Committee has accepted, other than in his capacity as a Committee or Board member, any consulting, advisory or other compensatory fee from the Company or its affiliates, and none of the members of the Audit Committee has a material relationship with the Company.

 The Board has determined that Thomas S. Gayner has the requisite background and experience to be (and is) designated an "audit committee financial expert" within the meaning of Item 407(d)(5)(ii) of Regulation S-K due to his extensive experience, as discussed under "Proposal 1: Election of Directors."
-In addition, the Board has determined that all of the members of the Audit Committee are well-grounded in financial matters and are familiar with generally accepted accounting principles.
+In addition, the Board has determined that all of the members of the Audit Committee are well grounded in financial matters and are familiar with generally accepted accounting principles.
 All of the members of the Audit Committee have a general understanding of internal controls and procedures for financial reporting, as well as an understanding of audit committee functions.
 To the extent that matters come before the Audit Committee that involve accounting issues, the members of the Audit Committee consult with and rely on management, in addition to external experts, such as the Company's independent registered public accountants, PricewaterhouseCoopers LLP.
 In addition, the Audit Committee has authority to obtain advice from internal or external legal or other advisors.

-The Audit Committee held seven meetings in 2012.
+The Audit Committee held six meetings in 2013.